iSaadSalman/headless-refresh/README.md

 ### Event-Based Trigger (Optional)

-To enable the event-based trigger, set the `trigger_option` to `true` in the configuration file.
+To enable the event-based trigger, set the `event_trigger` to `true` in the configuration file.
 This will trigger the headless refresh based on specified events.

 ### Dashboard Widget